Austin Allegro: Reputation

-In his book Crap Cars, writer Richard Porter says "the only bit of the Allegro they got even vaguely right was the rust-proofing".
-The Allegro was placed second worst in his list, beaten only by the VW Beetle.
+In his book Crap Cars, Richard Porter placed the Allegro second worst in his list, beaten only by the VW Beetle.
+Porter said "the only bit of the Allegro they got even vaguely right was the rust-proofing".

 Despite this, the Allegro picked up a reputation for rust problems during its life.
-This was probably due to association with many other cars of the period (both from BL and other manufacturers) which had poor rust proofing.
+This was probably due to association with many other cars of the period (both from BL and other manufacturers) which had poor rust-proofing.
 An early edition of What Car? ran a feature on the then new Allegro, including an interview with staff at a BL dealership, who were asked if any problems occurred with the car in service.
 They replied that the car suffered from rust problems to its rear subframe.
 However, the staff thought they were being asked about the 1100/1300 car, which had been out of production for five years.
 Nonetheless, the magazine went on to report on the Allegro's non-existent rust problems, creating a serious image problem.

 The poor reputation of the car and the inefficient production and management techniques in British Leyland at the time at which it was produced have meant that the Austin Allegro has become associated with waste, inefficiency and poor quality.
 In Clarkson's Car Years Jeremy Clarkson compares the Allegro to the Morris Marina, concluding that the Marina was in fact a worse car than the Allegro due to its relative lack of technical ambition and innovation.
 Clarkson noted that while the Allegro had initially been intended as a forward-looking design to compete with technically advanced European cars such as the Citroën GS, its development budget was only around half that of the much simpler Marina.
 In 2007, Sir Digby Jones, in criticising the inefficiencies of the Learning and Skills Council, said, "It is what I call 'the British Leyland model' – you put a lot of money in at the top, and an Austin Allegro comes out at the bottom".

-Quality problems concerning the Allegro led to British Leyland making the training video "the Quality Connection" outlining both superficial and dangerous issues that can arise from a lack of care and attention.
+Quality problems concerning the Allegro led to British Leyland making the training video The Quality Connection, outlining both superficial and dangerous issues that can arise from a lack of care and attention.